zerotacg/generic/readme.md

  - Uplay (Ubisoft)
  - Windows Updates

-This is the best container to use for all game caching, including Steam.
+This is the best container to use for all game caching and should be used for Steam in preference to the steamcache/steamcache container.

 ## Usage